Nicole Scherzinger: Musical style and voice

 Scherzinger possesses a soprano range.
 Scherzinger's vocal abilities have received contrasting opinions; Adam White of The Daily Telegraph considers her as "an incredible vocalist" but notes that her voice is not distinct.
 Her vocal performance on Killer Love (2011) received similar reviews from music critics.
 Michael Cragg of The Observer wrote, "Scherzinger's not inconsiderable voice is used as a blank canvas" with producers projecting suggestions from other artists.
-Stephen Thomas Erlewine from Allmusic wrote that, she "sings with the finesse of a demo singer, serving the needs of the song without betraying a hint of personality."
-Caroline Sullivan of The Guardian described her vocal performance as "powerful and true," though notes it's "more evident live than on record."
-Andrew Lloyd Webber praised Scherzinger's recording of "Memory" calling it the "best recording of anything of [his] music ever done."
+Stephen Thomas Erlewine from Allmusic wrote that she "sings with the finesse of a demo singer, serving the needs of the song without betraying a hint of personality".
+Caroline Sullivan of The Guardian described her vocal performance as "powerful and true", though notes it's "more evident live than on record".
+Andrew Lloyd Webber praised Scherzinger's recording of "Memory", calling it the "best recording of anything of [his] music ever done".

 Scherzinger has called herself a perfectionist when it comes to her releasing music claiming she had decided to shelve five albums, most notably, Her Name Is Nicole.
 While recording for the album Scherzinger incorporated pop, R&B, hip hop, and rock genres.
 Her intent was to differentiate herself from her role as the lead vocalist of the Pussycat Dolls and establish herself as a solo artist.
 Her debut album, Killer Love skewed towards Europop and explored new genres such as, dance and electronic.
 The album consists two-thirds of up-tempo songs and one-third ballads.
 In Big Fat Lie Scherzinger returned to "various pop and dance tropes familiar from the past decade or so of American pop."
 The themes of the album revolve around fame, love, sex, relationship issues, and addresses her struggles with bulimia.

 Scherzinger selects to record songs that would lend themselves to being performed live.
-Her stage presence has been praised; Jarett Wieselman of the New York Post placed her at number two on her list of the Five Best Singer/Dancers adding, she has a "consistent ability to serve up hard-hitting routines while singing live."
+Her stage presence has been praised.
 While reviewing Scherzinger's tour Sullivan of The Guardian wrote that she is "able to out-dance her four dancers."
 Rolling Stone magazine readers voted Scherzinger as their ninth Favorite Dancing Musician.
 Described as being "provocative" when performing on stage, Scherzinger states that her stage persona "comes from a strong place, not a weak place, and there's a big difference.
 There's a big difference when you see someone who still has class and is empowering."